JulienVerliac/final_projectcs50/README.md

 This is the repository for my CS50 final project.

-This project aims to get a better understanding of a few notions we dscovered all along the course and to visualize them, these notions being :
+This project aims to get a better understanding of a few notions we discovered all along the course and to visualize them.
+These notions are :

 - Linear search
 - Binary Search
 - Bubble sort
 - Merge sort
-- Recursion
-- Call stack